 - As students read, have them jot Post-It Notes about what they learn.
 You can use this strategy for any lesson that includes reading nonfiction.

-- You might revisit “Celilo Nonfiction Student Facing Rubric” from Episode 1 to demonstrate Level 1, 2, and 3 exemplars.
+- You might revisit “Celilo Nonfiction Student Facing Rubric” from Lesson Plan 1 to demonstrate Level 1, 2, and 3 exemplars.